Invisible Infostructure #1 - Virtual Lego

 Software vendors drive the further evolution of compute ‘hypervisors’ and enable new types of abstraction at various layers of infrastructure.
 Hardware vendors deliver pluggable modules for hardware virtualization and push on-chip management and security components.
 Intelligence is being aggregated from the hardware stack into the hypervisor layer and being integrated closely with powerful orchestration platforms to automate operational tasks, thus providing a single pane of management.

-Hyper-convergence takes it a few steps further, often in the area of Cloud infrastructure.
-At its heart is stopping compute, network, storage and software living on their own.
+Hyper-convergence takes it a few steps further, notably in the area of Cloud infrastructure.
+It aims to stop compute, network, storage and software living on their own.
 Instead it intimately connects and integrates them, packaged into highly virtualized, self-contained and infinitely scalable appliances (‘boxes’ really, as illustrated by platforms such as SimpliVity's OmniCube and Nutanix).

-Another – arguably even more ‘virtual’ - way this trend materializes is through software containers (such as the very young, yet remarkably popular, open source-based Docker platform).
+Another – arguably even more virtual - way this trend materializes is through software containers (such as the remarkably popular open source-based Docker platform).
 They support fully self-contained application ‘packages’ which can run on any operating system platform and in any deployment scenario, whether it is public cloud, private cloud or even ‘bare metal’.

-It is where infrastructure directly meets business, together building on a cellar-to-ceiling capability, combining compute, network, storage and software to create real business outcomes in minutes, rather than weeks or months.
+It is where infrastructure meets the pace of Digital business, together building on a cellar-to-ceiling capability, combining compute, network, storage and software to create real business outcomes instantaneously, rather than in weeks or months.

 Part of Capgemini's TechnoVision 2016 update series.
 See the overview here.